TaralloMan741/Python-heatmap-with-adafruit-MLX90640-IR-sensor-and-ESP32/README.md

 * Before going to Vscode be sure to close the serial monitor.

 # 4) Plot real-time heatmap on VScode
-* Open a new file.
+* On VScode create a new file.
 On the top left corner clock on `file >> New Text File` (choose python) and copy the foolowing script:

 ```
 import serial